Passionfruit Mousse Cake - Delicious sponge cake soaked with passion fruit juice, and filled with a light and tangy passion fruit mousse.

 - Line an 8-inch springform pan with plastic wrap or aluminum foil.

-- Place on cake layer in pan, then brush layer with 3 tbsp of passion fruit juice.
+- Place on cake layer in pan, then brush layer with 3 tablespoon of passion fruit juice.
 Add 1 cup of mousse to layer and spread evenly.

 - Gently place second layer and repeat process.